Question: Should I proceed if there is a sample clog?

 Figure 1.
-Appearance of GEMs from the recovery wells of the Single Cell chip after running the Chromium Controller.
+The appearance of GEMs from the recovery wells of the Single Cell chip after running the Chromium Controller.
 The sample on the left is a successfully generated emulsion.
 The sample on the right has an excess of Partitioning Oil (clear) and air in the pipette tip, indicating a clog.
 In some reagent clog cases, there is only 5-10 µl excess Partitioning Oil (and no air) in the pipette tip.

 Products: Single Cell 3', VDJ